LTLA/nclist-cpp/README.md

 ## Overview

-This library implements the [nested containment list (NCList)](https://doi.org/10.1093/bioinformatics/btl647) algorithm for interval queries.
+This header-only library implements the [nested containment list (NCList)](https://doi.org/10.1093/bioinformatics/btl647) algorithm for interval queries.
-Specifically, the aim is to find all "subject" ranges that overlap a "query" range, which is a common task when analyzing genomics data.
+Specifically, the aim is to find all "subject" intervals that overlap a "query" interval, which is a common task when analyzing genomics data.
 The interface and capabilities of this library are based on the `findOverlaps()` function from the [**IRanges**](https://bioconductor.org/packages/IRanges) R package.
 We support overlaps with a maximum gap or minimum overlap, as well as overlaps of different types - matching starts/ends, within/extends, etc.

 ## Quick start

-Given an array of starts/ends for the subject ranges, we build the nested containment list:
+Given an array of starts/ends for the subject intervals, we build the nested containment list:

 ```cpp
 // The i-th subject interval is defined as '[starts[i], ends[i])'.